 Write a Book Review

-Edited by Maria Sharon Ubando, Anonymous, Robbi, Lynn and 2 others
+Edited by Maria Sharon Ubando, Robbi, Lynn, Jonathan and 1 other

 A book review can be very fun yet challenging.
 Prejudice is not allowed, so make sure that you write a review with all points presented well.